Co-sponsors: King’s College London and South London & Maudsley NHS Foundation Trust

 For these reasons, the National Institute of Health Research (NIHR) has commissioned this research to study clozapine as a treatment for psychosis in people under 25.
 The results will help the National Institute for Health and Care Excellence (NICE) decide which treatment they should recommend, so it should help other people to receive the best treatment in the future.

-We plan to recruit 260 participants across England and Wales.
-Inclusion criteria includes young people with schizophrenia or a related disorder, aged between 12 to 24 years who meet NICE criteria for treatment resistance.
-A computer will randomly decide whether participants take clozapine or another antipsychotic (decided by the treating doctor) for 12 weeks.
-A researcher will meet the participant 4 times, firstly at a baseline visit prior to randomisation and treatment commencing and then a further 3 times to complete some questionnaires and clinical assessments.
+We plan to recruit 50 participants.
+Inclusion criteria includes young people with schizophrenia or a related disorder, aged between 12 to 24 years who meet NICE criteria for treatment resistance and are starting a new medication, having tried two antipsychotics previously.
+A researcher will meet the participant 4 times, firstly at a baseline visit prior to their new treatment commencing and then a further 3 times to complete some questionnaires and clinical assessments.

-After 12 weeks of treatment, participants can discuss with their clinical team whether they want to continue the treatment allocated in the trial or change it to something else.
-A further 2 follow ups will be organised between the researcher and the participant at 6 months and 12 months.
+After 12 weeks of treatment, participants can discuss with their clinical team whether they want to continue the treatment or change to another medication.

 Participants will be compensated for their time and travel expenses.